-"• Risks are heightened for children in the adult criminal justice system, which is even more focused on punishment rather than rehabilitation and treatment.
-Children in adult jails are more likely to suffer permanent trauma and are five times more likely to die by suicide than children held in juvenile detention centers.15"
+"Once incarcerated, children are at risk of physical and psychological abuse, sexual assault, suicide and other harms, including inadequate educational instruction.
+The use of solitary confinement further deprives them of social interaction, mental stimulation and key services during a critical time of adolescent brain development.
+Risks are heightened for children in the adult criminal justice system, which is focused on punishment rather than rehabilitation and treatment.
+Children in adult jails are more likely to suffer permanent trauma and are five times more likely to die by suicide than children held in juvenile detention centers.13

-"The State of America's Children 2021," Children's Defense Fund.
-Washington, DC: 2021.
+"The State of America's Children 2020," Children's Defense Fund.
+Washington, DC: 2020.